kfischer-okarin/digital-garden/notes/reference.bible.matthew.13.md

 - The parable of the leaven
   - Leaven is small compared to the whole dough but it takes just a little time for it all to become leavened
   - Similar meaning as the one with the mustard seed
+- Parables about treasures
   - The parable of the hidden treasure
     - The man who stumbled across the treasure sold everything to buy the land as fast as he could
-  - Giving up everything to gain eternal life, enter the kingdom
   - The parable of the pearl
     - The merchant actively looked for the pearl, he also sold everything he had to buy it
-  - Both seekers and people who find Jesus by accident have the same reaction
+  - Both are often interpreted as teaching that believers should be willing to give up everything to gain eternal life, enter the kingdom
+    - But considering the other parables about "found" things (coins, sheep, son) have God as the person seeking the lost, it would make sense that God is the protagonist in this parable too
+    - God giving up everything, i.e. his only Son so humans could be reconciled with him...
+We are so precious to God.
+      That seems to fit the gospel message more than a kind of holy pressure to sacrifice everything to get inside the kingdom
 - The parable of the fisher's net
   - Good fish and bad fish are caught, they are sorted in the end